nicolaymh/RouterV5/README.md

 ### Features:

 _This is an application that allows us to search for information about countries.
 We can search for countries by continent or individually through a form but we must write their exact name.
-In this application a login is simulated which is saved in the local storage and the last visited page is also remembered_
+In this application a login is simulated which is saved in the local storage and the last visited page is also remembered._

 ---